allouchear/n2p2ReductionData/README.md

  - Input  file :  numStructs.csv (default), required.
 You can used --numfile=othernumfile to change the name of numfile
  - The selection method can be  Regular, Logarithmic, Smallest KDE.
 Use --method=yourmethod to set it
  - The percentage of selected structures by cluster is set to 10.0%.
 To change it : --p=newValue
- - The seed=111 by default.
-You can change it by : --seed=OtherInteger

 ## buildSelectedData.py
  build a selInput.data file using input.data (the database for nnp-train) and  numStructs.csv